The George Alexander Foundation was established by Mr George Alexander AM in 1972 to provide grants for public charitable purposes in Australia.

 - Their academic record; and

 - A personal statement.
 Please fill out this personal statement form and attach it to your application.
+You may need to click on View then Edit Document to edit the Word Document.

 - A George Alexander Foundation Values Statement.
 Please fill out this values statement and attach it to your application.
+You may need to click on View then Edit Document to edit the Word Document.

 - A three year plan outlining how the applicant will develop their skills and work over the duration of their scholarship funding.
+Three year Example plan

 - their curriculum vitae; and